Joseph Kotalla: World War II

 After the German invasion of Poland, Kotalla was called up for German military service.
 He was assigned to the SS and was wounded on the eastern front.
 When he had recovered, he left for the Netherlands in 1941.
 Kotalla came to work at the cell barracks of the Scheveningen prison.
 At that time he met his first wife, a woman from the German city of Kleve, whom he married in 1941.
 At the time of marriage she was 17 years old.
 In September 1942 he was appointed by Schutzhaftlagerführer II Karl Peter Berg in Kamp Amersfoort.
 He entered service there as a camp SS soldier and became head of the Schreibstube, the administration.
 He started his duties at Abteiling III (Section 3).

 Even after his appointment in Amersfoort, Kotalla was treated psychiatrically.
 From December 1942 to about April 1943 he was nursed in the psychiatric ward of a German military hospital.
 After his return from the hospital in Kamp Amersfoort he was called "UnterSchutzhaftlagerführer", in which position he replaced Berg as commander in his absence.
 As SS-Oberscharführer he was seconded to the Sicherheitsdienst of the camp.
 According to Kotalla, he continued to work in Kamp Amersfoort until 20 April 1945.
-Although he was still married, he had several mistress in the camp.
-In the course of 1944, Kotalla started a relationship with 21-year-old Louisa Johanna (Loes) van den Bogert, a Dutch typist who worked at Abteilung III of the camp.
+Although he was still married, he had several mistresses in the camp.
+In 1944, Kotalla started a relationship with 21-year-old Louisa Johanna (Loes) van den Bogert, a Dutch typist who worked at Abteilung III of the camp.

 Kotalla was described as the most notorious camp executioner of Kamp Amersfoort and was nicknamed The Executioner of Amersfoort.
 He had a short temper, took pervitine, drank liters of gin and mainly targeted Jews and priests.
 Kotalla was known, among other things, for his brutality during the daily roll call, kicking and hitting prisoners with a club.
 In one case, as a punishment exercise, he had prisoners lie on their backs and then stamped his boots over them.
 He delighted to give the prisoners only five minutes to finish their hot meal.
-In at least one instance, he let his sheepdog loose on a prisoner.
-He also kicked between the prisoners' legs; in the camp this was called the 'Kotalla Staircase'.
+In at least one instance, he let his shepherd dog loose on a prisoner.
+He also kicked between the prisoners' legs; in the camp this was called the 'Kotalla kick'.
 Kotalla took part in a firing squad several times.

-Condemnation
+Trial and conviction

 On 14 December 1948, Kotalla was sentenced to death by the Amsterdam Special Court.
-The Special Council of Cassation had Kotalla undergo a psychiatric examination by a neurologist, who concluded on 4 October 1949 that he was "not diminished" while committing his crimes and that "his nervous disposition cannot excuse the many ill-treatments he committeded, since they too clearly exhibit a systematic character.”
-Partly on the basis of this conclusion, the death penalty was maintained on 5 December 1949.
+The Special Council of Cassation had Kotalla undergo a psychiatric examination by a neurologist, who concluded on 4 October 1949 that he was "not diminished" while committing his crimes and that "his nervous disposition cannot excuse the many ill-treatments he committed, since they too clearly exhibit a systematic character.”
+Partly on the basis of this conclusion, the death sentence was upheld on 5 December 1949.